 Flows Only

-Analytical frequency functions are used for flow-frequency functions only.
+Frequency Functions FDA icon Analytical frequency functions are used for flow-frequency functions only.

 Analytical Approaches

 There is one approach to creating an analytical frequency function in HEC-FDA Version 2.0: "Parameter Entry" creates the frequency function based on the first three moments of the estimated Log Pearson Type III (LP3) distribution (mean, standard deviation, and skew).
 The equivalent record length is required to reflect the uncertainty in the relationship.
-The "Fit to Flows" approach is not recommended to be used because HEC-FDA does not provide as elaborate of a distribution as other programs, such as HEC-SSP
+The "Fit to Flows" approach is not recommended to be used because HEC-FDA does not provide as elaborate of a distribution as other programs, such as HEC-SSP.

 Where Can I Find Flow Data for the Analytical Approach?